 Garrett reached yet another milestone in 2015 with his first start in the Camping World Truck Series at his home track, the Atlanta Motor Speedway, where he finished a solid 18th, with not a scratch on the Mittler Brothers Racing Chevy Silverado.
 This led to further truck races at Pocono and Michigan, again, with strong results.
 Smithley made his Xfinity debut at Homestead, as well.
 He drove the No. 70 Chevrolet Camaro for former Daytona 500 champion Derrike Cope.

 Smithley was in the driver’s seat of the No. 0 Chevrolet Camaro for JD Motorsports in 32 of the 33 races of the 2016 season.
+Smithley returned to JDM full-time in 2017 and had two top-10 finishes.

 Smithley has extensive experience in theater, singing and musical theater, which set a great foundation for him to excel in public speaking and marketing.
 He is excellent with social media, press interviews and public appearances, promoting both his personal brand and those of his many sponsors.
 With a positive attitude and infectious smile, Smithley is an easily approachable fan favorite.
-At 24-years-old, he is back in the JD Motorsports “Number Nuthin’” Chevy for the 2017 season.
+At 25-years-old, he is back in the JD Motorsports “Number Nuthin’” Chevy for the 2018 season.